Some counties located in the south of Oregon have recorded a significant increase in gonorrhea cases over the past couple of years.

 The infection rates in 2012-2013

 The Oregon Health Authority released data that showed an 18% increase in the total number of gonorrhea reports in the state from 2012 to 2013.

-In Douglas Country, the number of gonorrhea reports jumped from two to 23.
-In Jackson country, the number went from 31 to 151.
-In Josephine Country, the cases increased from 10 to 37.
+In Douglas County, the number of gonorrhea reports jumped from two to 23.
+In Jackson County, the number went from 31 to 151.
+In Josephine County, the cases increased from 10 to 37.